ra1fh/memsimctl/README.md

 reading.
 If the input file is smaller than the selected memory type, the remaining memory will be filled with 0x00.

-To convert from other formats to binary use objcopy.

 The -l switch lists available memory types and sizes:

     name    size